By: Natalie Rahhal

 As the world reels in the wake of Anthony Bourdain’s suicide, experts warn he is just one of many men whose suicides and preceding struggles with mental illness often go overlooked.

-Men in the US kill themselves at 3.5-times the rate that women do but may be less likely to seek medical help or community support.
-In comparison to New Zealand, for every woman that dies by suicide, three men do.
+Men in the US kill themselves at 3.5 times the rate that women do but may be less likely to seek medical help or community support.
+In New Zealand, for every woman who dies by suicide, three men do.
 In 2017, an alarming 606 people were reported to have killed themselves.
 That’s one person dead every 15 hours.